gilgameshjw/hydejack-starter-kit/WORK/README.md

-# Work & Interests
+# Work & Interests ooooo

-I am working often as a contractor for various companies and project.
-Besides this, I am also following own research projects and interests.

 ## Software as "Union of conversational Agents"

-Since several years, I am developing softwares system based on the idea of automation combining software components interacting via conversational layers.
+Since several years, I have been working on the idea of automation using conversational layers around software components.

 Aside of the fun and elegant design, there are the need to allow people with little experience in software engineering to design software